donejs/donejs/docs/guides/react-ssr.md

 If you haven't already, install create-react-app:

 > **_note: if you are a `yarn` user, replace all the following npm commands with the appropriate yarn command_**
-> _if you are having any trouble with packages not appearing to have been installed, sometimes deleteing your `node_modules` directory and running `npm install` can sort things out, this generally only happens if you have yarn installed globally, but are using npm_
+> _if you are having any trouble with packages not appearing to have been installed, sometimes deleting your `node_modules` directory and running `npm install` can sort things out, this generally only happens if you have yarn installed globally, but are using npm_

 ```
 npm install -g create-react-app